-Suppliers wishing to find out more about doing business with CSS should contact us using the following email address and we will arrange to put you in touch with the most appropriate contact newsupplierinfo@leidos.com
+Suppliers wishing to find out more about how to do business with CSS should contact us using the following email address.
+We will then arrange to put you in touch with the most appropriate contact in order to progress your enquiry.

+newsupplierinfo@leidos.com.

-O3.02 Commodity Support Services CSS Information Systems
+03.02 Commodity Support Services: CSS Information Systems